amithkaldhone/amithkaldhone/README.md

-- 👋 Hi, I’m @amithkaldhone
+- 👋 Hi, I’m Amit Kaldhone, I have completed my Masters of Technology on Geographic Informaiton System (GIS).
-- 👀 I’m interested in Geospatial Technology
+- 👀 I’m interested in GIS Development.
-- 🌱 I’m currently learning basic development Geospatial.
 - 📫 you can email me at - amithkaldhone@gmail.com

 <!---